-The International Development Research Centre's (IDRC) Corporate Strategy and Evaluation Division is looking for evaluators to serve on an external review panel for the Centre's Governance, Security and Justice (GSJ) program.
+The International Development Research Centre's (IDRC) Policy, Strategy and Evaluation Division is looking for evaluators to serve on an external review panel for the Centre's Information and Networks (I&N) program.

-The external review panel will have three (3) people who have complementary skills and expertise in program evaluation and the specific themes and results of the GSJ program.
-The Corporate Strategy and Evaluation Division (CSED) is seeking individuals and will select members of the review team not only on the basis of individual strengths, but also on how individuals will fit together in a team that can address the breadth of the programming under review.
+The external review panel will be comprised of three (3) people with complementary skills and expertise in program evaluation and the specific themes and results of the I&N program.
+The Policy, Strategy and Evaluation Division (PSED) is seeking individuals and will select members of the review team not only on the basis of individual strengths, but also on how individuals will fit together in a team that can address the breadth of the programming under review.
 It is not expected that any single candidate will hold all the requisite strengths needed for an external review.